 - Use the Buddy System.
 Sharing or pairing up with someone else reading, working or studying is friendly, courteous and a good way to meet an interesting stranger.

-These are not original and I don’t know if they are exactly posted anywhere, but someone I met at Panera’s shared these with me.
+These are rules not original, and I don’t know if they are exactly posted anywhere, but someone I met recently at Panera’s shared these with me.
 I’m passing them along.